 **Start a Cash Discount Program:**Processing fees from credit cards can eat into your margins.
 A cash discount program prices products slightly higher for card users, while rewarding cash payers with a discount.
 It’s legal, easy to set up, and boosts your profit instantly.

 **Launch a Customer Loyalty Program:**Smoke shop customers are creatures of habit.
 Set up a loyalty system — like points for purchases or free swag giveaways — and they’ll keep coming back to you, not your competitors.
 Maintaining healthy profit margins is essential, so monitor your inventory and supplier relationships closely to ensure your business stays profitable.
+Keep in mind, the profitability of tobacco shops often comes from high-margin accessories, while cigarettes typically have lower margins.

 **Enroll in a Scan Data Program:**This is a massive revenue booster.
 Through programs like our scan data tobacco programs and Velocity Pro Pack, you send your cigarette sales data to major brands like Altria or R.J.
 Reynolds and get rebates back.
 Translation: You get paid just for selling cigarettes you’re already selling.
 NRS funding is also available as a quick and accessible financial solution for retailers needing business capital.